4 Tigers (film): Production

+Filming

+The scene where all four main characters ride horses across the open fields was filmed at Pasak Cholasit Dam, on the border of Lopburi and Saraburi provinces.
+When the water level drops, this area becomes a vast open plain, suitable for grazing animals such as sheep or goats, and also serves as an excellent location for setting up tents for tourism purposes.

 Post-production

 In May 2025, Sahamongkol Film International held an official closing ceremony for the film 4 Tigers, with the cast, crew, and executives of Sahamongkol Film International attending the ceremony.

 On September 30, 2025, a press conference was held to launch the film "4 Tigers" at the General Post Office.
 The event also saw the release of the full trailer of the film for the first time.
 The film received production funding from the Ministry of Culture.

 Reception

 Due to the film's success both box office revenue and critically reception, Sahamongkol Film announced a sequel to expand the Tigers universe.